New Year's resolution for women: This story will inspire you!

 But as far as everything else in my life goes, there is still so much to learn and develop.

 So ladies, from one to another, let me just say, no matter what has happened this year to make you lose hope, there is a way out.
+Yes, real life debt stories are scary but you can always find a solution to the problem.

 Whether it was a bad relationship or falling victim to a scam or losing control of your finances the way I had, you can turn your life around.